 There’s been a great deal of coverage about some solar feed in tariffs (FiTs) ending in Australia soon.
 Below is a summary regarding who will be affected, when and how; plus links to further information and recommended action guides.

 Some of the commentary that has appeared online recently makes it sound as though all solar feed in tariffs are going the way of the dodo.
 However, it’s just specific programs in several states that are ending – some of the legacy incentives.

-There will still be payments made to participants for electricity exported after these programs end, albeit at a significantly reduced rate – and that will have a significant impact on participants’ power bills.
+There will still be payments to participants for electricity exported after these programs end, albeit at a significantly reduced rate.
+That will have a significant impact on participants’ power bills.

 The first to face reductions will be Group 4 participants in South Australia.
 This consists of households with solar power systems that became eligible between 1 October 2011 and 30 September 2013, and who had an import/export meter installed by midnight 29 January 2014.